-As a result of the telecommunications industry evolving from monopolies to a competitive industry, the Utilities Division has the added responsibility of monitoring the development of competitive marketplaces.
+As a result of the telecommunications industry evolving from a monopoly to a competitive industry, the Utilities Division has the added responsibility of providing leadership and support in the development of competition.
+The Division works with the Commissioners and all affected stakeholders to develop equitable competitive markets that will benefit consumers of telecommunications services.

-Throughout FY 2013-14, the Division devoted significant resources to the following major efforts:
+Throughout FY 2014-15, the Division devoted significant resources to the following major efforts: